dynamsoft-docs/camera-enhancer-docs-js/programming/javascript/api-reference/camera-control.md

 Sets the resolution of the selected camera.
 If the specified resolution is not exactly supported, the closest resolution will be applied.

 > If called before `open()` or `show()` , the camera will use the set resolution when it opens.
-Otherwise, the default resolution is used, which is 1280 x 720.
+Otherwise, the default resolution of 1920x1080 is used (1280x720 on mobile phones and pad devices).

 ```typescript
 setResolution(resolution: Resolution): Promise<PlayCallbackInfo>;